vatsalyasharma/princeofpersia_1_dos/README.md

 ## Play on Apple Watch

+- Mail/Message
   - Send mail or message to yourself with body: https://princejs.com
   - On Apple Watch open Mail or Message app
   - Click included link to open Browser
+- Siri
+  - Tell Siri 'princejs.com' on Apple Watch
+  - Watch out for correct localized pronunciation
 - Play using Touch Controls like on Mobile

 ## Play GitHub Version